AdaCore/learn/content/courses/Ada_For_The_Embedded_C_Developer/chapters/09_Business.rst

 --------------------------------------------------------

-The most common scenario when introducing Ada and SPARK to a project or a team is to do it within an pre-existing C codebase, which can already spread over hundreds of thousands if not millions lines of code.
+The most common scenario when introducing Ada and SPARK to a project or a team is to do it within a pre-existing C codebase, which can already spread over hundreds of thousands if not millions lines of code.
 Re-writing this software to Ada or SPARK is of course not practical and counterproductive.

-Most team select either a small piece of existing code which deserves particular attention, or new modules to develop, and concentrate on this.
+Most teams select either a small piece of existing code which deserves particular attention, or new modules to develop, and concentrate on this.
 Developing this module or part of the application will also help in developing the coding patterns to be used for the particular project and company.
 This